Dataset API

 Citation

-In xData Edge, a Citation is a reference that points to the state of a dataset at a point in time.
+In xData Edge, a reference that points to the state of a dataset at a specific point in time is called a citation.

-By issuing a Citation to the current state of the dataset, you can retrieve the record as of the time the Citation was issued, even if the record is subsequently added, updated, or deleted. xData Edge achieves this functionality by keeping a record of the registration and deletion dates and times for all records stored in the data set.
+By issuing a citation for the current state of a dataset, you can retrieve the records at the time the citation was issued, even if records are added, updated, or deleted afterward. xData Edge achieves this feature by recording the registration date and deletion date for all records stored in a dataset.

 Dataset API List

-xData Edge users can use the dataset API to perform the following operations
+Users of xData Edge can use the dataset API to perform the following operations.

 |---|---|